OroBit (XRB) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 OroBit Historical Price

-According to the latest data gathered on OroBit live price page, the current price of OroBit is 1.9293USD.
+According to the latest data gathered on OroBit live price page, the current price of OroBit is 1.8399USD.
 The circulating supply of OroBit(XRB) is

 In the past 24 hours, OroBit has shown a price movement of